meteorinca/MultiplechoiceWebapp/README.md

 - `src/utils/exam-io.ts` - Plain-text parser and serializer used for import/export.
 - `src/utils/cloud-exams.ts` - Firestore helpers (subscribe/upsert/delete) used to keep the library in sync.
 - `src/lib/firebase.ts` - Firebase app + Firestore initialization sourced from Vite environment variables.
+- `src/utils/activity-log.ts` - Session + attempt logging helpers that feed the admin console.

+### Admin Account
+- A starter admin login (`admin` / `chingon`) is provisioned automatically and seeded with an Omni starter exam so you can begin moderating immediately.
+- Inside the admin console you can see every session (login time, logout time, total duration) plus each finished attempt (score + runtime) to keep tabs on your students.

 ## Working With Exams
 - **Import**: Click **Import exam (.txt)** and supply a UTF-8 text file that follows the template below.
 - **Delete**: Use the Delete badge on each exam tile or the sidebar to remove it from storage (active exam deletion drops you back to the hub).
 - **Shuffle**: Toggle **Shuffle questions** or **Shuffle answers** in the hub before starting a session; the layout resets each time you click an exam.
 - **Math**: Enable **Render math ($$...$$)** when you import calculus-heavy content to display inline formulas via KaTeX.
+- **Fill-in-the-blank**: Add `Type: fill` + a free-form `Answer:` line to ask for typed responses—grading ignores case and double spaces.
 - **Export**: Click **Export current exam (.txt)** to download the active exam in the same text format.
 - **Complete**: Answer the final question and hit **Finish exam** to view the scorecard with retake and back-to-hub shortcuts.
 - **Persistence**: Exams sync to Firebase Cloud Firestore (when configured) and fall back to the localStorage key `omniExamStudio.exams`.
 Legacy data saved as `latinExamMaker.exams` is migrated automatically on load.